pardeshiaryan/pardeshiaryan/README.md

 - 🌱 I’m currently learning **NEXTJS DJANGO**

-- 👨‍💻 All of my projects are available at [currently working will be live in no time](currently working will be live in no time)
+- 👨‍💻 All of my projects are available on [GitHub](https://github.com/Aryan-AAP).
+You can also find my portfolio website at [www.yourportfoliowebsite.com](https://aryan-aap.github.io/).

-- 📝 I regularly write articles on [currently working will be live in no time](currently working will be live in no time)
+- 📝 I regularly write articles on [Notebook]

 - 💬 Ask me about **React Nextjs Gsap Typescript MongoDb Mysql ,list goes on**